Modelizer/Laravel-Selenium/README.md

     }
 }
 ```
+## Api Added in 0.2 release:
+1. `scroll`, `notSee`, `seePageIs`, `type`, `typeInformation`, `press`, `click`, `findElement` and much more.
+2. To know more about this API you can checkout [Integrated Package API](https://github.com/laracasts/Integrated/wiki/Learn-the-API)
+3. Database related APIs is also available such as `seeInDatabae` and `missingFromDatabase`, `dontSeeInDatabase`
+4. Full API documentation will be available soon.

 ## Notes:
-1. Not all APIs in [Laracasts Package](https://github.com/laracasts/Integrated/wiki/Learn-the-API) is integrated in this package, but soon will be.
-2. Mac and windows support is available.
+1. Mac and windows support is available.
-3. Currently only support chrome browser.
+2. Currently only support chrome browser.
 3. Selenium 2.53.1 and ChromeDriver 2.24 is been used.
 4. Feel free to contribute or create an issue.
 5. The user will not be able to swap between PHPUnit and Selenium who are below Laravel 5.3.